kaplan/up-and-running-blog/articles/updated.md

-title: Updated
+title: Updated Now!
 date: 2013-10-05

 Hello friends!
 Sorry, I haven't blogged in quite a while.
-I was buisy reading [a book](http://oreilly.com/catalog/0636920019664/) to improve my Sinatra skills.
+I was busy reading [a book](http://oreilly.com/catalog/0636920019664/) to improve my Sinatra skills.
 I will blog more from now on, I promise.